Updated on 9/13/2022

 - Sexual minorities are more likely to have mental health issues and substance abuse issues.

-- An estimated 58% of transgender people had at least one Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) diagnosis in a recent study.
+- An estimated 58% of transgender individuals people had at least one Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) diagnosis in a recent study.

 With all of these alarming statistics, we need to talk about LGBTQIA+ mental health.
 We can’t afford to keep not talking about it.
 Where and how you can find mental health services or help is important, and we’re dedicated to ensuring you know as much as possible about common issues and conditions, risk factors, and LGBTQIA+ therapy resources.